Carol Nugent

-Carol Lou Nugent (born July 7, 1937) is an American actress who began her career as a child.
+Carol Nugent is an American actress who began her career as a child.
 Nugent appeared in over 20 feature films and 11 television programs during the 1940s, 1950s and 1960s.
-Her 1959 marriage to actor Nick Adams ended with his death in 1968, before their divorce had been finalised.
+Her 1959 marriage to actor Nick Adams ended with his death in 1968, before their divorce had been finalized.

 Biography

 Early life

 Nugent was born in Los Angeles, the elder daughter of Lucille and Carl Nugent.
 Her father was a property master for MGM and her mother later became a talent agent, managing Carol's career along with that of her younger sister Judy Nugent.

 Hollywood career

 Nugent was a child actor, first appearing on screen at age seven in Secret Command (1944).
 She played small parts in four more movies over the next three years and in one of these, she and her sister Judy portrayed the same character at different ages.
 She was in a few popular hits, including Cheaper by the Dozen (1950) and Belles on Their Toes (1952) but as a child actor never quite made the transition from bit player to larger roles.
 However, as a teen Nugent grew into ingenue parts on television and in B-films.
 She was a supporting actress throughout her career, which tapered off sharply after she married and had children.